Welcome to the Danube power plant Wien-Freudenau

 - Photos may be taken for private purposes, film and sound recordings only with the written consent of VERBUND.

-Participation in tours is not possible for pregnant women, people with pacemakers and other implanted, electronic, medical devices or for people with a fever or symptoms of a flu-like illness.
+- Participation in tours is not permitted for pregnant women, people with pacemakers and other implanted, electronic, medical devices or for people with a fever or symptoms of a flu-like illness.
 We apologise for any inconvenience.
+Please take care of your own health and that of others.
+Take personal precautions to protect your health!

 3D experience at Danube power plant Freudenau